tango-controls/tango-doc/source/reference/glossary.rst

     device server
         A Device Server is a program (executable) which is able to create :term:`devices <device>` of certain classes.
 A Device
         Server may implement one or multiple classes and instantiate one or more devices.
-A running device server is called a :term:`Device Server instance`.
+A running device server is called a :term:`device server instance`.

     instance
     device server instance